When deciding how to sell, stamp auctions are an important option to consider.

 We'll get to online auctions (such as ebay) elsewhere but, here, we're talking about attending in person, though these are usually open to online bidders as well.

-For an example of a high quality stamp auction, check out Alan Blair Stamps and Auctions in Richmond, VA by clicking on the highlighted link (will open in a new window) and below is an example of a crop of the cover of one of their mail catalogs).
+For an example of a high quality stamp auction, check out Emerald Ventures Stamps and Auctions in Richmond, VA by clicking on the highlighted link (will open in a new window) and below is an example of a crop of the cover of one of their mail catalogs).

 There are many dozens of companies that hold sales on a regular basis located all over the country.
 There are high-end, rare stamp auction houses offering some of the rarest and highest value stamps ever produced.

 Some of these companies have been around for nearly a hundred years and their names are synonymous with some of the great rarities and named sales of the past century.
 Robert A. Siegel Auction Galleries is probably the most well known but there are a handful of others that also specialize in the rarest of stamps.